Raventoxin: Therapeutic use

 The effect of administering the whole venom of the Macrothele raveni spider has been studied in several diseases, especially in carcinomata.
 In HeLa cells, it showed necrosis, direct lysis and apoptosis.
-The antitumor effect of the venom is also shown in a human breast carcinoma cell line, MCF-7, where cytotoxic changes, apoptosis and necrosis where caused by the venom.
+The antitumor effect of the venom is also shown in a human breast carcinoma cell line, MCF-7, where cytotoxic changes, apoptosis and necrosis were caused by the venom.
 After administration of the venom in affected mice, the tumor size significantly decreased compared to the tumor size in control mice.